kyma-project/control-plane/docs/kyma-environment-broker/03-01-service-description.md

 ## Trial Plan

 Trial Plan allows the user to choose the provider where they want to install Kyma.
-Trial drawbacks are that Kyma will be uninstalled, and the cluster will be deprovisioned after 30 days.
+Trial features are that Kyma will be uninstalled, and the cluster will be deprovisioned after 30 days.
 Apart from that it's possible to provision only one Kyma per Global Account.